 Prepare your evidence.
 Make sure to collect and organize all potential evidence that can be used to support your claim; it is your responsibility to prove to the judge why and how much the other party owes you.
 This can include invoices, contracts, receipts, etc. For example, if you are a small business owner suing a client for unpaid invoices, include the invoice in question.
 Also, include any correspondence you have had with your client about the situation.

 Prepare what you will say.
 The judge will first ask the person who filed the lawsuit to tell them why they are suing.
 The judge will then ask the person being sued their side of the story.

 Bring multiple copies of your evidence.
 You should bring at least three copies of your evidence.
 One copy for you, one copy for the judge, and one copy for the other party.

 People Clerk can help you organize your evidence for your New York small claims hearing.

 What Accommodations Can the Court Provide?

 The New York State Unified Court System provides a number of ADA accommodations and other reasonable accommodations for those who need assistance while pursuing their case in court.
-To find out what can be done for you, make sure to call the court or the clerk and convey your needs, they will tell you what needs to be done in order to accommodate those needs.

 If you or a witness do not speak English well, you can tell the clerk when you file your lawsuit, and they will assign an official interpreter to your case.